 When working with paper backgrounds and color palettes, it is important to separate the artwork from its background.
 This can be done by using the White Point Eyedropper Tool under adjustments levels to adjust the white point of the image and then deleting the background.
 Additionally, adding a new white-fill background layer is important for better visualization of the artwork and color palettes.

 The process of real image digitizing has become increasingly important.
-Whether it's for professional use or personal archiving.
-Converting physical photographs or documents into digital format gives numerous benefits.
+Whether it's for professional use or personal archiving, converting physical photographs or documents into digital format gives numerous benefits.
 However, it's important to approach this process with care and attention to detail to ensure that the digital copies are of high quality and accurately represent the original images.

 Understanding the skill of real-image digitization is important for creating perfect embroidered designs.
 From choosing the appropriate equipment to using scanning processes and optimizing digital files, every step plays an important role in maintaining the intent of the original image.
 Whether you're a professional embroiderer or a person digitizing significant memories, the guidance provided ensures a smooth transition from physical to digital media.